boxmls/boxmls.github.io/apps/mls-api.md

 * All MLS configurations are stored in `yaml` format in `static/mls` directory.
 * On every update of MLS configuration, the data must be re-indexed.
 To (re)index Elasticsearch data, run `grunt index`.

+## OpenSource codebase

+Please visit [github repository](https://github.com/boxmls/service-mls-api).
+There you will able to check out codebase, contribute development process or make a fork to have your own development workflow.

 ## Docker Start

 To run in development mode we need to change the name and volume-mount our repository for SSH deployment to work: